DenzelHooke/DenzelHooke/README.md

 - 🔭 I’m currently working on videoChattrr.
-A lightweight video call platform for fun :)
+A lightweight video chatting platform for fun :)
 - 🌱 I’m currently learning how to never get a bug in my code again.
 - 👯 I’m looking to collaborate on web development with anyone who's interested.
 - 💬 Ask me about anything your heart desires.
 I'm an open book.